 The Steering Committee will be working to achieve the objectives of the Broadband Manifesto within the framework of the Scope of Work defined in this document.

-Membership in the Steering committee is currently open to Broadband Stakeholders of the private sector only.
-In time, the Steering Committee will evolve to become more representative of society at large, including membership from government, NGOs, academia, research, etc.
+Membership in the Steering Committee is currently open to Broadband Stakeholders of the private sector only.
+In time, the Steering Committee will evolve to become more representative of society at large, including membership from the government, NGOs, academia, research, etc.

 The ten (10) Members of the Steering Committee Oct 2008 – Oct 2009 are:

-The bodies represented in the Steering Committee of the Lebanese Broadband Stakeholders Group are:
+The bodies represented on the Steering Committee of the Lebanese Broadband Stakeholders Group are: